Havas Media: Controversy

 In June 2009, Havas Media Group was criticized by the Industrial Workers of the World for firing 11% of their staff and only giving workers a four-week severance package.
 The union initiated a campaign to get their biggest client, Sears Holdings Corporation, to stop using MPG by protesting outside of Kmart stores.
 MPG has not publicly commented on the dispute.

 In July 2024, four Havas companies had their B Corp status revoked because of their work on behalf of Shell Oil, which ran afoul of the certification's environmental standards.

+Israeli influence operations in the United States

+Since 2024, Havas Media Group has subcontracted seven firms in the United States to conduct influence operations on behalf of Israel.
+Firms included: